iomete/iom-docs/docs/deployment/rest-catalog.md

 2. For the `values.yaml` file, provide the following set of properties:
     ```yaml showLineNumbers
     catalog:
-      name: catalog1 # the name of the Iceberg Catalog to use
+      name: demo_catalog # the name of the Iceberg Catalog to use
-      warehouse: s3://lakehouse/data # the path in your lakehouse where you want table metadata for tables in your catalog to be stored
+      warehouse: s3://lakehouse/demo_catalog # the path in your lakehouse where you want table metadata for tables in your catalog to be stored
       cacheEnabled: true # spark-setting to indicate if catalogs should be cached or not
       clients: 50 # how many concurrent requests the catalog can handle
       s3: